Skip to content

 What to look for

-• Map your spend types first.
-Travel-heavy teams need strong trip itinerary imports (Concur, Pleo).
-Dev-tools-heavy teams need SaaS subscription management (Spendesk, Payhawk).
-Retail/hospitality needs petty-cash and till-float support (Soldo).
+• Map your spend types first: travel-heavy teams need trip itinerary imports (Concur), SaaS-heavy teams need subscription oversight (Spendesk, Payhawk), and mixed-supplier teams need AP automation (Dext, Sage AutoEntry).

-• Test the Irish VAT extraction on a real stack of receipts.
-Auto-coding of the 23%, 13.5%, 9% and 0% rates saves hours at month-end - but only if it is accurate on Irish supplier receipts, not just UK or US ones.
+• Test the Irish VAT extraction on a real stack of receipts, because auto-coding the 23%, 13.5%, 9% and 0% rates only saves time at month-end if it is accurate on Irish supplier receipts, not just UK or US ones.

-• Confirm your accounting integration at signup.
-Xero, Sage and QuickBooks all have mature integrations with Pleo, Expensify and Concur; verify that your specific tracking dimensions (cost centres, VAT codes) sync correctly.
+• Confirm your accounting integration at signup, verifying that your specific tracking dimensions (cost centres, VAT codes) sync correctly into Xero, Sage or QuickBooks.

-• For EU IBAN card issuers, check weekend settlement and top-up speed.
-Most top-ups settle same-day via SEPA Instant; a few still use SEPA Standard and can lag 1-2 business days.
+• For EU-IBAN card issuers on this page, check weekend settlement and top-up speed, as most top-ups settle same-day via SEPA Instant but a few still use SEPA Standard and can lag one to two business days.

 Common mistakes to avoid

-• Picking the cheapest per-user price without factoring in the FX drag on a US-issued card.
-A card billed in USD but used for euro expenses loses 1-3% per transaction to conversion fees.
+• Picking the cheapest per-user price without factoring in the FX drag on a US-issued card, which loses 1-3% per transaction to conversion when billed in USD but used for euro expenses.

-• Under-estimating receipt-retention liability.
-If your platform hosts receipts in the US and shuts down, Revenue will still expect six years of evidence.
-Favour EU-hosted vendors or keep a synced mirror.
+• Under-estimating receipt-retention liability, because Revenue still expects six years of evidence if a US-hosted platform shuts down, so favour EU-hosted vendors or keep a synced mirror.

-• Rolling out to every employee on day one.
-Start with one department for 30 days, refine the expense categories and approval flows, then expand.
+• Rolling out to every employee on day one rather than starting with one department for 30 days to refine expense categories and approval flows before expanding.

 The Expense Management Software buyer's checklist for Irish businesses